-"...took the curious from downtown Honolulu up 900 feet on Pacific Heights where a dance pavilion had been built.
+In his attempt to drum up sales for the Pacific Heights lots, Charles Desky established Hawai'i's first electric railway which "...took the curious from downtown Honolulu up 900 feet on Pacific Heights where a dance pavilion had been built.
 The idea was to entertainingly introduce potential buyers to the view from what could be their future home."
 However, like with his Cyclomere project, Desky was destined for failure.
 In 1903 the project foreclosed due to mortgage payments not being made for two years.
-In addition, Desky hadn't recorded the deeds and consequently some buyers lost their lots.
-After two wildly unsuccessful attempts with real estate developments, Desky soon departed for Shanghai, China.
-Despite his failed ventures, Charles Desky is sometimes regarded, at least in spirit, as the first real estate developer in the Hawaiian Islands.
-It wasn't until about twenty years later in 1921, when the government took over the hillside's water system and automobiles became more common, did construction of homes on Pacific Heights finally start to take off.
-It was during this post-Desky period that the Dole residence joined his original vision of Pacific Heights as a hillside enclave of upper-class homes, with mansions and estates springing up where only the wealthy could afford to build.
+In addition, Desky hadn't recorded the deeds and consequently some buyers lost their lots, George Kluegel's lot being one of them, and they were auctioned off.